 - Faculty Leadership:: Our faculty include two past Presidents of AMSSM , work with Team USA Track and Field, USA Swimming and Diving, serve as team physicians for UW athletics and the Seattle Seahawks, and are actively involved in national research initiatives.
 They are leaders in the field of sports medicine and are excellent mentors to fellows looking to develop skills in both academic and community sports medicine.
 Under their tutelage, the fellow will become an integral team member of the UW athletic healthcare team and gain confidence in managing the medical problems of the elite athlete.

-- Faculty Diversity: The fellowship has 7 full time sports medicine CAQ trained faculty on staff, making it one of the largest fellowship faculties in the nation.
+- Faculty Diversity: The fellowship has 7 full time sports medicine Certificate of Added Qualification(CAQ) trained faculty on staff, making it one of the largest fellowship faculties in the nation.
 5 of our current faculty trained in family medicine, while two (Drs.
 Burton and Jinguji) are residency trained in pediatrics.

 - Core Training: By the completion of fellowship training, the fellow will be proficient in such areas as musculoskeletal physical assessment, joint injection, casting and splinting, cardiopulmonary exercise testing, cardiac stress testing, caring for the elite athlete, psychosocial assessment of athletes, team approach to musculoskeletal care, coordinating mass event coverage, and musculoskeletal ultrasound.
 Please visit our curriculum page to review the fellowship curriculum.